simonward86/ResLibCal/README.md

 Licence
 =======

-Please see licence.gpl .
+Please see COPYING .
 All credit goes to the iFit development team.